— Level Design —

 I created smaller secret areas to the hub, where hidden chests could be found.

-Throughout the process, we had clear communication between the both of us to make sure the scope didn’t bloat too much.
+We had clear communication between the both of us to make sure the scope didn’t bloat too much.

-These check-ins resulted in a much more condensed and tightly designed hub.
+It resulted in a much more condensed and tightly designed hub.

-Having realistic constraints was great, as I had to continuously balance the design between what would make it more interesting and what was feasible to realize.
+Having realistic constraints was great as I had to continuously balance the design between what would make it more interesting and what was feasible to realize.

-Final Result
+— Final Result —

-Reflection
+— Reflection —

 I am very happy with how the hub turned out.

-I also felt that the agile mindset we embraced on this project made it much easier to take a step back and pivot when things didn’t quite work out as we hoped it would.
+The agile mindset we embraced on this project made it much easier to take a step back and pivot when things didn’t quite work out as we hoped it would.